syndesisio/syndesis.io/content/community/engineering_guidelines.md

 We are using [ZenHub](https://www.zenhub.com/) for project management.
-ZenHub has some advantages over plain GitHub projects (like a view across selectable repositories from various organisations) We use mostly the [planning board](https://github.com/syndesisio/syndesis-project#boards?epics:settings=epicsOnly) for planning and progress tracking, however not for velocity tracking (yet).
+ZenHub has some advantages over plain GitHub projects (like a view across selectable repositories from various organisations) The entry point is our [Syndesis Board](https://github.com/syndesisio/syndesis-project#boards?epics:settings=epicsOnly) for planning and progress tracking, however not for velocity tracking (yet).

 ### Scenarios, Epics, Tasks